-Her hysterical facial expressions and sensational singing voice made her stand out above the crowd.
+Her hysterical facial expressions and sensational singing voice made her stand out in the crowd.
 She had the most command on the stage – just as the first queen should.

 The second wife, even though she overlapped the first, is Anne Boleyn played by the fabulous Maddison Bullyment (The Bridges of Madison County, Company).

-Her cheek and dry humor made the crowd roar with laughter.
-The relationship between her and Aragon was played up-to the max which made it very entertaining to watch.
+Her cheek and dry humour made the crowd roar with laughter.
+The relationship between her and Aragon was played up to the max which made it very entertaining to watch.

-Even though it would have been easy for her to disappear, she held her own and stayed in the limelight.
+Even though it would have been easy for her to fade into the background, she held her own and enjoyed her share of the limelight.